 - To request approval to receive a stipend for academic year research, please complete the online form linked below.
 A separate form must be complete for each term that you wish to receive a stipend for.

 - All forms must be submitted online no later than the drop deadline in any given semester (unless otherwise notified by URF).
 Please see the Columbia College Academic Calendar for the current drop deadline date.

-- The forms will be reviewed and approved by the Rabi Faculty Co-chairs - Professor John Parsons and Professor Szabolcs Marka.
+- The proposal will be reviewed and approved by the Rabi Faculty Chair.

-- Students will receive a notification from the Office of Academic Affairs when their proposal has been approved and when to expect the stipend.
+- Students will receive a notification from Undergraduate Research and Fellowships when their proposal has been approved and when to expect their stipend payment.

 The distinguishing characteristic of the Rabi Program is the opportunity for outstanding students of science to engage in research with Columbia faculty and/or other researchers during the summer.
 As a Rabi Scholar you may receive a research stipend and cost-free housing for up to three summers.
 You are not required to undertake research every summer, but Rabi Scholars are expected to undertake research for two summers while they are students at Columbia College.